See You in Montevideo: Plot

-The Yugoslav national football team prepares to participate in the inaugural FIFA World Cup, the world championship for men's national association football teams that will take place in the capital of Uruguay, Montevideo in 1930.
-After a lengthy trip over the Atlantic Ocean, the Yugoslav national team finds themselves amongst 12 other nations, competing for the World Cup.
+The Yugoslavia national team prepares to participate in the inaugural FIFA World Cup, the world championship for men's national association football teams that will take place in the capital of Uruguay, Montevideo in 1930.
+After a lengthy trip over the Atlantic Ocean, the Yugoslavia national team finds themselves amongst 12 other nations, competing for the World Cup.
+The team is accompanied by Stanoje, a boy who has a leg injury and walks with a crutch.

-The Yugoslav team are the underdogs of the tournament and are given a minimal chance of succeeding after being drawn with the favorites of the tournament, Brazil.
+The Yugoslavia team are the underdogs of the tournament and are given a minimal chance of succeeding after being drawn with the favorites of the tournament, Brazil.
 Thanks to the talent and dedication of the players, they defeat Bolivia and Brazil in their group stage and advanced to the knockout stage.
-News spreads around the world that Yugoslavia came third place in the tournament and received a bronze medal.
+Before and especially after the match against Bolivia, the team loses the spirit of unity between them, some players are becoming interested in contracts offered by Mr. Hotchkins, an american football businessman, and some of them are doubting if they will come back to Yugoslavia after the tournament.
+Aleksandar Tirnanić "Tirke" falls in love with a local lady named Dolores and despite some difficulties in their relationships, they start living together.